Proposal: POSIX Compatibility Adapter

 - New crate

-make run-c-helloboots; the C binary printshello from Cand exits cleanly with code 0.
+make run-c-helloboots; the C binary prints[c-hello] hello from c-hello(the markertools/qemu-c-hello-smoke.shgreps) and exits cleanly.

 Phase P1.2 – UDP cap surface + dns.c stub resolver smoke